 Assessments may be conducted at one of three levels:

 Basic Assessments will be required in new contract actions, including option exercises, following November 30th, 2020.
-After a contract is awarded, a contractor may be required to undergo a Medium or High Assessment “based on the criticality of the program or the sensitivity of information being handled by the contractor.”
-Further, contractors will be required to flow-down these requirements to all subcontracts except those for COTS items.
+After a contract is awarded, a contractor may be required to undergo a Medium or High Assessment “based on the criticality of the program or the sensitivity of the information being handled by the contractor.”
+Further, contractors will be required to flow down these requirements to all subcontracts except those for COTS items.
 Additionally, a contractor may not award a subcontract unless the subcontractor has a current assessment formally uploaded within the SPRS.

 A Basic Assessment will require a contractor to score its implementation of NIST SP 800-171 controls on a 110-point scale using DOD’s NIST SP 800-171 Assessment Methodology.
 The rule does not require contractors to achieve a specific minimum score, however, contractors will not be eligible for contract award unless they submit their identified score and the date by which the entity expects to achieve a full 110 score.

 Based on the most recent updates, it is clear that CMMC will be rolled out over several years.
-Until certification is fully implemented, the Office of the Under Secretary of Defense for Acquisition and Sustainment will designate specifically which procurements will require CMMC compliance.
+Until the certification is fully implemented, the Office of the Under Secretary of Defense for Acquisition and Sustainment will designate specifically which procurements will require CMMC compliance.
 By October 1, 2025, all contracts with DoD, other than contracts exclusively for COTS items, will be required to have the CMMC Level identified in the solicitation.
 At that point, all contractors and subcontractors will need to obtain a CMMC certification at some level.

-There are still a number of questions outstanding as CMMC certification requirements continue to evolve and we urge entities to track updates as they are released.
+There are still a number of questions outstanding as CMMC requirements continue to evolve and we urge entities to track updates as they are released.